hiaux0/espanso/README.md

 In the case of Linux terminal text injection, there is a special handling mechanism.
 When the `TextInjectExecutor` struct is used to inject text, it checks if the target operating system is Linux.
 If it is, and the text to be injected is ASCII, the `event_injector` is used.
 Otherwise, the `clipboard_injector` is used.

 Relevant file: `espanso-engine/src/dispatch/executor/text_inject.rs`

+### How TextInjector Achieves Text Injection

+The `TextInjector` trait defines the `inject_text` method, which is implemented by both the `ClipboardInjector` and `EventInjector` structs.
+The `inject_text` method is responsible for injecting text into the user's input field.

+The `ClipboardInjector` struct uses the clipboard to inject text.
+It sets the clipboard content to the text to be injected and then sends a paste command to the target application.

+The `EventInjector` struct uses keyboard events to inject text.
+It simulates key presses to type the text into the target application.

+Relevant files:
+- `espanso/src/cli/worker/engine/dispatch/executor/clipboard_injector.rs`
+- `espanso/src/cli/worker/engine/dispatch/executor/event_injector.rs`